bahsim/idgl-dev-system/_presentation-for-all/02-strategic-structure.v2.md

 *   **Slide 4: The Core Paradigm Shift: The New Loop**
     *   **Title:** Shifting from a "Code-First" to a "Spec-First" World.
     *   **Key Message:** The fundamental change is moving the iteration cycle away from the code and onto the specification.
 We refine the *intent*, not the output.
-    *   **Speaker's Note:** Emphasize that "Generate" is best understood as a "Generative Search"—the AI searches a vast solution space for the best fit to our `Spec`.
+    *   **Speaker's Note:** Emphasize that "Generate" is best understood as a "Generative Search."
+The practitioner's art is to guide this search away from merely "popular" answers towards the **most suitable** one for the specific context of the `Spec`.
     *   **Target Audience:** All.
     *   **Visualization:** "Old Paradigm Loop" vs. "New Paradigm Loop" diagrams from `00-core.md`.